Ernanm280/ticket-lifecycle/README.md

 <h3>Scenario 2: Accounting Department Needs Adobe Upgrade, Broken</h3>

 **As an End-User**
-- Navigate to the End Users osTicket URL: http://localhost/osTicket
+1. Navigate to the End Users osTicket URL: http://localhost/osTicket
-- Log in as an end-user.
+2. Log in as an end-user.
-- Create a new ticket with the following details:
+3. Create a new ticket with the following details:
   - Subject: Adobe not opening invoices
   - Details: Provide a brief description of the issue.

-  **Ticket Handling**
-  Actions taken:
-  - Set Priority → Sev-B (4 hour SLA)
-  - Assign to → Support Department

-Why:
-This issue affects a single department and does not halt overall business operations, making it medium priority.

 <img width="833" height="968" alt="Screenshot 2026-02-27 223047" src="https://github.com/user-attachments/assets/8cbea6f2-9e21-4b4c-b190-4f4163c254da" />